leolelego/Brickie-iOS/README.md

 # Brickie: The BrickSet Companion for iOS

-Brickie is an iOS application powered by the BrickSet API which permit to make a collection of your LEGO sets and minifigures.
+Brickie is an iOS application powered by the BrickSet API which permits to manage your Lego of sets and minifigures collection .

 ## Open Source, Technologies and Privacy